imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 - It builds an acyclic graph
 - Backwards computation: last layer used the input, applies the activation function, produces a probability output and pass the information to the previous layer.
 This flows backward all the way to the first layer
 - It computes the probability outputs forward and backward, that way, a layer can get information from the past (forward) and the future (backward)

+## Deep RNN

+- In a standard RNN, we have one layer for each input
+- In a deep RNN, we have a stack of layers
+- It can also be combined with bidirection RNN, GRU, and LSTM